TSUNKNOWN/Data-Structures/README.md

 # Data-Structures (DS)

 ## Notices
-1. "Deque" haven't be completed.
-2. Only DS in C++ now.
+Only DS in C++ now.
 (Maybe I'll add other language's in the future.)
-3. However, you can store any kind of datatype into my DS. (ex: int, yourClass, otherDSs)
+However, you can store any kind of datatype into my DS. (ex: int, yourClass, otherDSs)

 ## The Source
 These DSs were mostly adapted from the "**Data Structures and Advanced Program Design**" lecture (106-2) which was taught by **CHIEN CHIN CHEN** and **LING-CHIEH KUNG** in National Taiwan University (NTU).